 b) Evidence of the person’s denial of or inability to appreciate the wrongfulness, harmfulness, or likely consequences of engaging or attempting to engage in sexually violent conduct or child molestation;

 c) Evidence established through interviewing and testing of the person or through other risk assessment tools that are relied upon by mental health professionals;

 d) Evidence established by forensic indicators of inability to control conduct, such as: 1) Offending while under supervision; 2) Engaging in offense(s) when likely to get caught; 3) Statement(s) of intent to reoffend; or 4) Admission of inability to control behavior;

 e) Evidence indicating successful completion of, or failure to successfully complete, a sex offender treatment program.

 Reviewing officials are also permitted to take into consideration other evidence.
 PS 5394.01 at § 5(c)(3).
 One tactic sometimes used by those at high risk of commitment is to participate in either the Bureau’s Non-Residential Sex Offender Treatment Program or the Residential Sex Offender Treatment Program.
 PS 5324.10, Sex Offender Programs, at §§ 3.1 and 3.4.
 While successful completion of one or both of these programs can help from a mitigation standpoint, there is the risk of records generated and information obtained during such treatment being used in civil commitment proceedings.

-Following the institutional review, the SOCRB then conducts their own, more in-depth review.
-This includes a review of the above discussed elements.
+Following the institutional review, the SOCRB then conducts its own, more in-depth review.
+This includes a review of the above-discussed elements.
 If the inmate is found to have engaged in or attempted to engage in sexually violent conduct or child molestation, then the SOCRB “conducts actuarial risk assessments.”
 PS 5394.01 at § 4(b).